vokal/vokal-ng-api/README.md

 #### <a id="event-APIRequestUnauthorized"></a>`APIRequestUnauthorized`

-Broadcast upon the unauthorized (status codes `401`) completion of any API request.
+Broadcast upon the unauthorized (status code `401`) completion of any API request.

 ##### Listener Arguments